The pricing of interest rates are very nuanced, with (as many as) 12 factors influencing a borrower’s interest rate.

 Note: I have no sources of money to fund “land” or “construction loans“, for more information please click on the links above for general information.

-10c) Loan Purpose “Cash Out Refi’s: When refinancing, borrowers increase their new loan balance to pull “cash-out” to pay off debts or home improvement.
+10c) Loan Purpose “Cash Out Refis: When refinancing, borrowers increase their new loan balance to pull ‘cash-out’ to pay off debts or for home improvement.

-11) Loan to Value (LTV) Loans under 70% LTV has a lower interest rate than those above 70%.
+11) Loan-to-Value (LTV) Loans with LTVs under 70% have a lower interest rate than those with LTVs above 70%.

 Rates are higher depending on the “loan to value” ratio.

-12) Lien Position: First trust deed loans have a lower interest rate than second trust deed loans.
-There is an exception; Heloc (Home Equity Line of Credit) are adjustable-rate loans with a typical “start rate” of 1%.
+12) Lien Position: First trust deed loans have a lower interest rate than second.
+There is an exception: Heloc (Home Equity Line of Credit) are adjustable-rate loans with a typical “start rate” of 1%.